hb0nes/dotfiles/README.md

 *Note: These config files work best with wsl-term.
-Download it here: https://github.com/goreliu/wsl-terminal* *Tip: Pick the base16-monokai theme*
+Download it here: https://github.com/goreliu/wsl-terminal* *Tip: Pick the base16-monokai theme and "Menlo" font.*

 ## Errors
 If after pulling you get an error for YouCompleteMe, try compiling it by: